 Back in the day, women commonly presented with cystitis following their honeymoon.

-Up until that point, they were likely virgins who hadn’t had sexual intercourse before.
-This is how the term ‘Honeymoon Cystitis’ came to be – women were left searching for symptom relief following their honeymoon, while their husbands were sexually satisfied and off to work.
+Up until that point, they were likely virgins.
+This is how the term ‘Honeymoon Cystitis’ came to be.
+Women were left searching for symptom relief following their honeymoon, while their husbands went off to work.

 Common Symptoms of Honeymoon Cystitis